-To satisfy the requirements of Control Reliability (OSHA and ANSI), Category 3 and 4 of ISO 13849-1 (EN 954-1), the Machine Primary Control Elements (MPCEs) must each offer a normally closed, forced-guided (mechanically linked) monitor contact.
-Connect one normally closed monitor contact from each Machine Primary Control Element as shown in the appropriate hookup drawing (circuit between terminals S31 and S32, jumper if no MSC contacts are monitored).
+To satisfy the requirements of Control Reliability (OSHA and ANSI), Category 3 and 4 of ISO 13849-1 (EN 954-1), the master stop control elements (MSCs) must each offer a normally closed, forced-guided (mechanically linked) monitor contact.
+Connect one normally closed monitor contact from each master stop control element as shown in the single-channel wiring diagrams.

-In operation, if one of the switching contacts of either MPCE fails in the energized condition, the associated monitor contact will remain open.
-Therefore, it will not be possible to reset the Primary Safety Device.
-If no MPCE-monitor contacts are monitored, it is the user's responsibility to ensure that any single failure will not result in a hazardous condition and will prevent a successive machine cycle.
+In operation, if one of the switching contacts of either MSC fails in the energized condition, the associated monitor contact will remain open.
+Therefore, it will not be possible to reset the Safety Module.
+If no MSC-monitor contacts are monitored, a jumper must be installed as shown in the wiring diagrams.
+It is the user's responsibility to ensure that any single failure will not result in a hazardous condition and will prevent a successive machine cycle.